-Because most pathologists must deal with many kinds of cells, your Gleason score may not be accurate.
+Because most pathologists must deal with many kinds of cells, a Gleason score may not be accurate.
 You should get a second opinion of your biopsy slides from a pathologist who specializes in prostate cancer.

 The clinical stage of the cancer is an estimate of the size of the tumors and how far the disease may have spread.
 The most common classification systems for prostate cancer stages are ABCD and TNM (Tumor, Node, Metastasis).

 T1‑T2c or A1‑B2 are local or organ-confined.
 The tumor is still inside the prostate.

-T3-T4b or C1-C2 are regional or extracapsular.
-The tumor appears to extend beyond the edge of the prostate.
+T3‑T4b or C1‑C2 are regional or extracapsular.
+The tumor appears to be near or outside the edge of the prostate.

 N1-M1c or D1‑D2 are metastatic or systemic.
 Cancer cells have reached the lymph nodes (N1‑N3 or D1) or other parts of the body (M1‑M1c or D2).

 In the older I‑IV system, I is equal to A1, II to A2‑B2, III to C1‑C2, and IV to D1‑D2.

-These may be needed to estimate your stage more precisely and to establish a baseline (your current status), so that the progress of your treatment can be measured.
-Magnetic resonance imaging (MRI) and other techniques can help staging the cancer.
+These may be needed to estimate your stage more precisely and to establish a baseline (your current status) so that the progress of your treatment can be measured.
+Magnetic resonance imaging (MRI) and other techniques can help in staging the cancer.
 They may also be used to create 3D computer images of your prostate and the surrounding area to help plan the procedure.
-The very precise mapping needed for focal therapies (cryotherapy and HIFU) is done with a 3D or saturation biopsy.